followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/seriesSelectionMode.md

 <!--fullDescription-->
 To set the series elements to highlight when a series is selected, set the series [selectionMode](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/series/#selectionMode) option.

-To learn how to select a point, refer to the [Selection Handling](/Documentation/Guide/Data_Visualization/Charts/End-User_Interaction/#Selection_Handling) topic.
+To learn how to select a point, refer to the [Selection Handling](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_End-User_Interaction/Selection_Handling) topic.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartElementSelectionMode` enum.
+This enum accepts the following values: `Single` and `Multiple`.
 <!--/fullDescription-->